Activity Variables

 Examples

-- Name of the feature flag in terms of functionality to be enabled for the feature
+The name of the feature flag in terms of functionality to be enabled for the feature is another common use case.

 Features